- Maps & Locations

 Medical Examiners Certification

 Every commercial license applicant (except a government employee, who is medically qualified through his government agency) must provide evidence that he is medically qualified to drive a commercial motor vehicle.
 Applicant must present a Medical Examiner Certificate which indicates that the applicant has passed a “DOT” physical.
-In order to be acceptable, the certificate must be filled out in each space.
-The Medical Examiner Certificate must have all of the following fields filled in:
+To be acceptable, the certificate must be filled out in each space.
+The Medical Examiner Certificate must have all the following fields filled in:

 - Printed name, address and signature of driver.